Men Rights India

 Khorej Colony, Amravati, belonged exclusively to

-Ramabai, the Respondent No.2 and mother-in-law of the Appellant and did not, therefore, come within the definition of “shared house”.
+Ramabai, the Respondent No.2 and mother-in-law of the Appellant and did not, therefore, come within the definition of "shared house".
+The said Criminal Appeal No.159 of 2008 was allowed by the learned

 6